Given by the Mary MacKillop Foundation to meet increasing needs in the community in FY2017

 People directly benefit from our life-changing projects to help create more self-sustaining communities in FY2017

-Aboriginal or Torres Strait Islander students supported through tertiary education scholarships in FY2017
+Aboriginal and/or Torres Strait Islander students supported through tertiary education scholarships in FY2017

 We are a national not-for-profit organisation and there are two ways that we help: